 Land use within and adjacent to the Johnstone estuary area is dominated by residential and other urban developments and cropping.
 Urban development is associated with the town of Innisfail which overlays sections of the estuary area.

-The Johnstone estuary grade has remained ‘good’ with the score unchanged from the previous year on 65.
+The Johnstone estuary grade has remained ‘good’ in 2021-22 although the score decreased from 70 to 61.

 The diagram below shows the detailed results for each indicator by year.
 Click on the timeslider to see data from previous years.

-DIN (dissolved inorganic nitrogen) remained the lowest scoring indicator (51) but improved from ‘poor’ in 2017-18 to ‘moderate’, with monthly median values sometimes meeting guideline values.
+DIN (dissolved inorganic nitrogen) remained the lowest scoring indicator (37) and was graded ‘poor’, with monthly median values often not meeting guideline values.

-FRP (filterable reactive phosphorus) scored 79 and improved from ‘moderate’ to ‘good’ and dissolved oxygen remained ‘good’, with monthly median values often meeting guideline values.
+FRP (filterable reactive phosphorus) scored 48 and declined from ‘good’ to ‘moderate’ with monthly median values sometimes meeting guideline values.

-Chlorophyll a and turbidity both scored 90 and were graded ‘very good’, with most monthly median values meeting guideline values.
+Chlorophyll a and turbidity were graded ‘very good’, meaning for both indicators most monthly median values met guideline values.

-Pesticides remained ‘good’ and the score increased from 61 in 2017-18 to 74, equating to over 97 percent of species protected for the risk assessment metric.
+Pesticides remained ‘good’ and the score decreased from 75 in 2020-21 to 69, equating to over 96 percent of species protected for the risk assessment metric.

-The habitat and hydrology index is comprised of flow, which is assessed annually, and three longer-term indicator categories that are updated every four years: mangrove and saltmarsh extent, riparian extent (both updated for 2018-19) and fish barriers (update due for 2019-20).
+The habitat and hydrology index is comprised of flow, which is assessed annually, and three longer-term indicator categories that are updated every four years: mangrove and saltmarsh extent, riparian extent (both updated for 2021-20) and fish barriers (date of next update to be confirmed).
+Habitat and hydrology remained ‘good’ and the score increased from 62 in 2020-21 to 63.

 Riparian extent is assessed to the upper tidal limit of the river which extends upstream of the estuary area that is characterised by mangroves and saltmarsh.
 Riparian assessment therefore includes areas that have been cleared for agriculture and other developments.
-The riparian extent scored 9 (‘very poor’) with 77.3% loss from pre-clear to 2017.
-There was no change in extent between the previous assessment for 2013 and the updated assessment for 2017.
+Riparian extent scored 9 (‘very poor’) with 77 per cent loss from pre-clear to 2019.
+There was no change in extent between the previous assessment for 2017 and the updated assessment for 2019.

-Estuary fish barriers for the Johnstone estuary are scored 81 (‘very good’) and are graded 'very good’ for barrier density, ‘good’ for percentage of stream length to the first barrier, with an absence of low passability barriers (graded ‘very good’).
+Estuary fish barriers for the Johnstone estuary scored 81 (‘very good’) and were graded ‘very good’ for barrier density, ‘good’ for percentage of stream length to the first barrier, with an absence of low passability barriers (graded ‘very good’).

-For flow the Johnstone estuary declined from ‘very good’ in 2017-18 to ‘good’.
-Flows to the Johnstone estuary retained similar characteristics to modelled pre-development flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.
+For flow the Johnstone estuary declined from ‘very good’ to ‘good’ with the score decreasing from 98 in 2020-21 to 71.
+Flows to the Johnstone estuary retained similar characteristics to modelled predevelopment flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.

 The fish index is currently under development and will be available in future report cards.